growvth/rezumate/README.md

    - Processes multiple resumes in bulk.
    - Ranks resumes based on their fit for a specific job using NLP algorithms.

-By integrating NLP, ResuMate ensures high accuracy and relevance in its analysis, making it a powerful tool for Resume Analysis.
+By integrating NLP, Rezumate ensures high accuracy and relevance in its analysis, making it a powerful tool for Resume Analysis.

 ---